ctranspose — Conjugate-transpose arrays in MATLAB and RunMat.

-B = ctranspose(A) (or B = A') flips the first two dimensions of A **and** conjugates complex values.
-Real-valued inputs therefore behave like transpose, while complex inputs receive Hermitian conjugation.
+B = ctranspose(A) (or A') swaps the first two dimensions of A and conjugates complex values.
+Real-valued inputs therefore behave like simple transpose, with MATLAB/RunMat Hermitian semantics for complex data.

 • Works for scalars, vectors, matrices, and N-D arrays; only the first two axes are swapped.